pub struct Shape {

 pub fn validate_json(&self, json: &Value) -> Vec<ShapeMismatch>

-is to Shape::validate
+Shape::validate_json is to Shape::validate as Shape::accepts_json

-is to Shape::accepts
+is to Shape::accepts.

 Sourcepub fn validate_json_bytes(&self, json: &Value) -> Vec<ShapeMismatch>